goooooouwa/blog2kindle/README.md

 python3 ./src/news2kindle.py "blog title" $i
 done
 ```

+Now you will have your favourite blog sent to your Kindle, waiting for you to pick up.

 ## How do I get RSS feeds for my favourite websites if it doesn't provide one?